The three-hour ADAP student curriculum employs multiple teaching formats including:

 - Video of teenagers describing their experiences with depression and bipolar disorder

 - Homework and video assignments to reinforce key points

 - Group interactive activities to teach the key message that depression is a common, treatable, medical illness

-The students are given a pre-test (the ADKQ) prior to the program and a follow-up post-test two months after the program in order to determine if they are gaining critical knowledge about depression.
+The students are given a pre-test (the ADKQ) prior to the program and a follow-up post-test six weeks after the program in order to determine if they are gaining critical knowledge about depression.
 These knowledge assessments are anonymous and allow us to provide valuable feedback to collaborating schools about student knowledge change.

 Hess SG, Cox TS, Gonzales LC, Kastelic EA, Mink SP, Rose LE, Swartz KL.
 A survey of adolescents' knowledge about depression.
 Archives of Psychiatric Nursing.
 2004 Dec;18(6):228-34.